sublimehq/Packages/README.md

 ## Requirements

-These packages are developed against the latest Build of **Sublime Text** in the [`dev` channel](https://www.sublimetext.com/dev).
+These packages are developed against the latest build of Sublime Text in the [`dev` channel](https://www.sublimetext.com/dev).

-Bugs may exist on older builds, and the format used is **not compatible with builds older than `Build 4095`**.
+Bugs may exist on older builds, and the format used is **not compatible** with builds older than Build 4095.

 ## Installation

-If you want to make changes to these packages and test them locally, fork this repository and then symlink the changed packages into your [`Packages`](https://www.sublimetext.com/docs/packages.html) folder.

-*Replace `Python` in the following commands with the name of the syntax to install.*
+To make changes to these packages and test them locally, fork this repository.
+Then symlink the changed packages into your [`Packages`](https://www.sublimetext.com/docs/packages.html) folder.
+(Replace `Python` in the following commands with the name of the syntax to install.)

 ### OS X